 Castel Sant’Angelo – Find our tips for visiting Castel Sant’Angelo here

 Where to eat near the Sistine Chapel

-My favorite places to eat neat the Sistine chapel are on Borgo Pio.
+My favorite places to eat neat the Sistine chapel are on Borgo Pio and nearby.
 They are:

 Pastificio Barghigiana, perfect place for a lunch offering pasta and small plates